 Match The Background Image’s Depth of Field (Blur)

-Another important thing you need to think about when you change a background in Photoshop is Depth of Field.
+Another important thing you need to think about when you change a background in Photoshop is the Depth of Field.
 If your original image has a shallow depth of field then you will need to blur the background image.
 Especially if your main subject also has areas that are out of focus.

 One easy way to get a realistic background blur is to apply a Tilt-Shift Blur.
 With your new background layer selected, go into Filter, Blur Gallery, and select Tilt-shift.